- Aix-En-Provence, France

-- A great advantage to living and being a student in France outside of Paris is having direct access to traditional cultures.
-In smaller towns such as Aix-en-Provence where Americans are not quite so common, it is easier to meet local residents and other university students spontaneously and to speak French.
-In this setting, IAU’s students gain an invaluable cross-cultural perspective.
-One of the most beautiful and varied regions of France, Provence’s topography is marvelously diverse with valleys, mountains, canyons, legendary beaches, and the salt marshes of La Camargue where breeding horses is still a thriving industry.
-Rich in artistic heritage, both Aix-en-Provence is renowned for its Medieval, Renaissance and 17th- and 18th-century architecture.
-Cave paintings in Cassis, Romanesque abbeys in the Vaucluse, and the influence of Cezanne in Aix, Van Gogh in Arles, Camus in Lourmarin, and Cocteau in the Côte d’Azur are just a few treasures of the region’s cultural heritage.
+- One of the most beautiful and varied regions of France, Provence has a marvelously diverse topography with valleys, mountains, canyons, legendary beaches, and the salt marshes of the Camargue, where horse breeding is still a thriving industry.
+Rich in artistic heritage, Aix-en-Provence is renowned its their medieval, Renaissance, and 17th and 18th century architecture.
+Cave paintings in Cassis, Romanesque abbeys in the Vaucluse, and the influence of Cezanne in Aix, Van Gogh in Arles, Camus in Lourmarin, and Cocteau on the Cote d'Azur are just a few treasures of the region's cultural heritage.

 - Fall 2015 and Spring 2016: $16,915 Summer 2015 (3 weeks/3 credits): $4,250 Summer 2015 (6 weeks/6 credits): $7,275 Summer 2015 (6 weeks/ 9 credits): $8,390